w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - Can select which columns to project
 - Can update specific columns (not always)

-Given the similarity with the relational model, a *SQL-like * language is often used
+Given the similarity with the relational model, a *SQL-like * language is often used.

 # Wide column: ≠ columnar